25 May Are You Ready for the 2016 Hurricane Season?

-For those living or working in the Atlantic hurricane region, June 1st rarely passes unnoticed.
 At Setnor Byer Insurance & Risk, we understand that preparing for hurricane season is rarely easy and often stressful.
-We also understand that a lack of awareness and preparation can lead to disaster, and that the best way to limit the risks posed by hurricanes is to take preventative steps.
+We also understand that a lack of awareness and preparation can lead to disaster.
+Taking preventative measures before a hurricane is the most effective way to limit the damage.
+Start your preparations now by using our 2016 Hurricane Season checklist.

 Before the Storm